f5devcentral/f5-automation-labs/docs/class1/module1/lab7.rst

    |image38|

 #.
-Click on ``Step 2: Add to Transaction: Create a HTTP Monitor`` item
+Click the ``Step 2: Add to Transaction: Create a HTTP Monitor`` request in the
-   in the Postman collection.
+   folder.
 This request is similar to a non-transaction enabled request  in terms of the ``POST`` request method, URI and JSON body.
-The difference is that, a header named ``X-F5-REST-Coordination-Id`` with the value of ``transId`` attribute is added to the
+The difference is that, a header named ``X-F5-REST-Coordination-Id`` with the value of the ``transId`` attribute is added to the transaction:
-   transaction:

    |image39|